Hosky125/HMI/README.md

 The code folder contains all the code files used in this manuscript: "Introducing the Homo-Module Index (HMI) to Quantify Cross-Layer Modular Alignment in Multilayer Ecological Networks".

-Among them, the MATLAB function HMI (data, method, iter, interlayer_links_weight) is used to calculate HMI.
+The MATLAB function calculate_modularity_obtain_module_partition(intra_data,inter_data,method,layer,iter,networktype,inter_links_type) is used to calculate modularity and obtain module partition.
 HMI (data, method, iter, interlayer_links_weight) requires four parameters:
 'data' 数据格式为.txt，数据
 'method' specifies the module partitioning approach ("multilayer" or "monolayer"), 'iter' 模块划分的次数, and
 'interlayer_links_weight' represents a weight matrix of interlayer links if considered, or 0 otherwise.

-Among them, the MATLAB function HMI (data, iter, method, module_partition, interlayer_links_weight) is used to calculate HMI.
+Among them, the MATLAB function HomoMI (method, module_partition, inter_data) is used to calculate HMI.
-HMI (data, method, module_partition, interlayer_links_weight) requires three parameters:
+HMI (method, module_partition, inter_data) requires three parameters:
-'method' specifies the module partitioning approach ("multilayer" or "monolayer"), 'module_partition' represents a matrix of node module partition, and 'interlayer_links_weight' represents a weight matrix of interlayer links if considered, or 0 otherwise.
+'method' specifies the module partitioning approach ("multilayer" or "monolayer"), 'module_partition' represents a matrix of node module partition, and 'inter_data' represents a weight matrix of interlayer links if considered, or 0 otherwise.

 ## A complete example of calculating HMI
 Weighted two-layer networks of bird pollination and dispersal from Hervías-Parejo et al. (2020).
 This example uses bird pollination and dispersal data from San Cristobal(SC) Island.